 Comcast is building a state-of-the-art network in the Town of Gypsum, delivering our full suite of broadband, video, voice, home management, and business products and services to the residents and businesses of the community.

 This website aims to serve as your go-to resource for updates on our construction process, FAQs and product information.
 We want to ensure everyone is well-informed, so please review the entire site.
-You can also use the below jump links to take you to a specific section of the page.
+You can also use the above jump links to take you to a specific section of the page.

 Beginning in late March 2020, an 18-month phased engineering and construction project began bringing a fiber-optic network into Gypsum.

 Town-wide in scope, the project involves a combination of construction in the public right-of-way and easements, installation of new equipment, and connection of the network architecture.
 Construction will move from neighborhood to neighborhood until the full build is complete across the town.

 Please click on the below image to visit an interactive map showing which phase of this process your neighborhood is in.

 RED = Work has not started, prior work has yet to resume or work has stopped due to weather

 ORANGE = Locate and construction work in process